 Narrative credibility is in the eye of the beholder

 A Strand of Pearls and a Fountain Pen D.T.
 Nguyen

 Territorial Imperative in Planaria Marilyn Moriarty

 Age, Formative Rolf Potts

-Robert Atwan is the founder and series editor of “The Best American Essays,” which, if he remembers correctly, celebrates its... read more
+Robert Atwan is the founder and series editor of “The Best American Essays.”
+He also publishes America Now: Short Readings from... read more

 Emily Bernard’s essays have been reprinted in The Best American Essays, Best African American Essays, and The Best Creative... read more

 Brenna Fitzgerald is a writer based in Seattle.
 She was born in Wisconsin; started kindergarten in Prague; grew up in New Orleans,... read more

 Harrison Scott Key is the author of The World’s Largest Man (HarperCollins), which is a memoir somewhere between A River Runs through... read more